'A Classic Combination of Lakes, Mountains & Waterfalls'

 We are currently looking at either Sunday 6th or Sunday 13th December for the rescheduled date.
-However, we need to wait for confirmation from varius landowners, etc. f this is confirmed then we will email participants asap.
-The rescheduled date would depend on whatever restrictions may still in place.
+However, we need to wait for confirmation from various landowners, etc. if this is confirmed then we will email participants asap.
+The rescheduled date would depend on whatever restrictions may still be in place.
 We hope this allows enough time for the restrictions to be lifted.

 2020 EVENT POSTPONED: Due to the COVID-19 pandemic situation escalating, the Buttermere Trail Race has now been postponed until later in the year.

 Following all the latest applicable guidance issued by the UK Government & discussions with the landowners, we are satisfied this is the right decision.
 Not only in the interests of the health and safety of all participants and team but to members of the public.

 Further details have been emailed to participants.
 Please be patient in any response as we have a lot of enquiries to deal with,

 A stunning trail run in an iconic location with breathtaking views from start to finish...